GigiLoria5/AssistanceTickets-Polito-WA2-2023/server/README.md

 - PUT `/API/tickets/{ticketId}/reopen`

     - Description: Allows to reopen a closed/resolved ticket.
 Upon successful completion of the request, the ticket status will be "REOPENED"
-    - Request body: an optional reason field to provide a reason for reopening the ticket.
+    - Request body: changedBy and description.

       ```
       {
+        "changedBy":"CUSTOMER"
-        "reason": "I encountered the same issue again after the ticket was closed."
+        "description": "I encountered the same issue again after the ticket was closed."
       }
       ```